Stratton withdraws from Brevard consideration

 The governor has no power to remove an appointed superintendent, but he can ask the Senate to remove school board members, Campbell said, and other members agree that a different school board would take the action needed.

-Stratton said before public comment, as he has several times before, that the safety of the children is his primary concern and the district is taking it all seriously and conducting a thorough investigation and reviewing its guidelines.
+Stratton said before the public comment portion of the meeting, as he has several times before, that the safety of the children is his primary concern, the district is taking it all seriously, conducting a thorough investigation and reviewing its guidelines.

 Lisa Masserio, the head of the Hernando teachers’ union, said a “small but hostile group” is causing “disruption and chaos” in the district, and other speakers told of teachers who are planning on leaving at the end of the school year because of fear and the lack of respect.